As always, Rush Limbaugh behind this, the Golden EIB microphone.

 I can get them.

-We'll we'll get them to our campaign.
+We'll get them to our campaign.

-They want them is the point.
+They want them, is the point.

 They want them.

-Uh they're they're they're trying to change their bosses from us to a different group of people who are going to have far more need and dependence for them.
+They're trying to change their bosses from us to a different group of people who are going to have far more need and dependence for them.

-This is Pete in uh in Norwalk, Connecticut.
+This is Pete in Norwalk, Connecticut.

 Pete, you're next.